Echinacea: Nature's Cold Fighter?

 Originally, echinacea was used by many Midwest Native Americans for a variety of medicinal purposes, including the treatment of infections and poisonous snakebites.
 As early as the 1880s, echinacea came into favor among American medical practitioners.
-Despite the fact that in 1910 the American Medical Association dismissed echinacea as worthless, it remained popular in the United States until penicillin and other anti-infection drugs were discovered.
+Despite the fact that in 1910 the American Medical Association dismissed echinacea as worthless, it remained popular in the US until penicillin and other anti-infection drugs were discovered.

 In the 1930s, a German doctor, Gerhard Madaus, began researching the medicinal properties of echinacea.
 He discovered that it contained certain complex sugar molecules, known as

 polysaccharides, which he believed might stimulate the immune system.
 Dr. Madaus also developed a juice form of echinacea that was derived from the plant's flower.

 While echinacea has been promoted as a substance that can stimulate the immune system, this action has not been proven.
 There is no evidence that echinacea strengthens the immune system when taken over the long term.

 However, some studies do support the use of echinacea as a treatment for colds